 - Incontinence Pads and Liners: Incontinence pads and liners are absorbent products designed to be worn inside regular underwear.
 They come in different absorbency levels, from light to heavy, to address various degrees of urinary leakage.
 These products are discreet, comfortable, and help keep the skin dry, preventing irritation.

-- Incontinence Underwear: Incontinence underwear, also known as pull-ups or protective underwear, resemble regular underwear but offers higher absorbency levels.
+- Incontinence Underwear: Incontinence underwear, also known as pull-ups or protective underwear, resemble regular underwear but offer higher absorbency levels.
 They are ideal for individuals who prefer the convenience and security of an all-in-one solution.
 Some incontinence underwear even comes with tear-away sides for easy removal.

 - Adult Briefs or Diapers: Adult briefs or diapers are highly absorbent and suitable for managing severe urinary or fecal incontinence.
 They are available in various sizes and styles to cater to different needs.
 Some adult briefs feature advanced odor control and moisture-wicking properties to maintain skin health.